beyondtracks/mapbox-gl-nsw-rfs-majorincidents/README.md

 It was written specifically to [add information about bushfires nearby bushwalks on BeyondTracks](https://www.beyondtracks.com).

+# Design Decisions
+## Severity

+The RFS use two main classifications of incidents, the alert level and status.
+Alert level seems to be more related to if an incident will affect life and property with status seeming to indicate how much of a handle or control ground crews have on the incident.

+Understandably an out of control fire in the middle of nowhere is less of a concern than a under control fire right next to houses.
+So on the RFS map the representation of severity or importance is given by the alert level.
+However given the original purpose of this library is for alerting bushwalkers of nearby fires, an out of control fire in the middle of nowhere that's nearby a track in the middle of nowhere of much greater concern than a fire near houses which is under control.
+Hence this map shows Advice level incidences which are out of control at a high severity.

 ## Credits
  - Fire icon:  CC0 [_Osmic_](https://gitlab.com/gmgeo/osmic)
  - Exclamation icon: SIL OFL 1.1 [_Font Awesome by Dave Gandy_](http://fontawesome.io)